MatthewNobes/conversion-app/README.md

 Temperature | Proposed

 Table 1 - Proposed unit conversions to be added.

+### Core functionality

+The method for making conversions is to convert the input into a base unit, like a kilogram and then convert this base unit into the users desired unit.
+For example, the user might input 120lb which they want converted to tonnes.
+This would be converted from pounds to kilograms and then from kilograms to tonnes.

 ## Available Scripts

 This project was built using create-react-app.
 As with almost any NPM React project, you can run: